1. Will and Intestacy

 If you have inherited a property with secured debt against it, the mortgage company may:

-• Request for full redemption – i.e. request for you to pay back the mortgage immediately.
-This may mean you will need to sell the property, although most lenders will be sympathetic to your situation as long as you are keeping up with the mortgage payments.
-They will also be aware of the applicable probate / intestacy laws;
+• Request for full redemption (i.e. request you pay back the mortgage immediately).
+This may mean you will need to sell the property, although most lenders will be sympathetic to your situation as long as you keep up with the mortgage payments.

-• Request for the clearance of any outstanding mortgage debt using an endowment, life insurance or mortgage protection policy;
+• Request the clearance of any outstanding mortgage debt using an endowment, life insurance policy, or mortgage protection policy.

 • Ask you to take over future mortgage payments.
 Again, the lender may request new mortgage terms.